Issam Khalidi

 18, 1937, hoping that this letter will receive FIFA’s attention:

-The Arab Sports Club have the honor to make
+The Arab Sports Club has the honor to make

 the following representation to you, concerning their desire to play against